cryptomkt/cryptomkt-python/README.md

 client.get_ticker()

-#can recieve market as an optional arguments, in that case will return only the ticker of the specified market.
+#can recieve market as an optional parameter, in that case will return only the ticker of the specified market.

 client.get_ticker(market="XLMCLP")
 ```